Skip to content

 Nutrition Non-Thesis Track

-The M.S. non-thesis Nutrition Track option of the Food, Nutrition and Culinary Sciences M.S. program requires a minimum of 30 credit hours of coursework as outlined below.
-A final cumulative exam* is required.
+The M.S. non-thesis Nutrition Track option of the Food, Nutrition and Culinary Sciences M.S. program requires a minimum of 30 hours of graduate coursework.
 A minimum of 15 hours must be at the 8000-level or above.
-In addition, a minimum GPA of 3.0 is required to maintain good academic standing and to be eligible for graduation.
+The remaining courses can be 6000-level courses approved by the Non-thesis Nutrition Advisor, Dr. Ryan Fiddler.

 STAT 8010: Statistical Methods I, 3 cr.
 (3 and 0) OR ED F 8770: Experimental and Non-experimental Research in Education I, 3 cr.
 (3 and 0)